Slump No More: 5 Poses for a Healthy Thoracic Spine

 3. Easy Sitting Twist

-This pose is a great way to both strengthen and stretch the muscles that twist your thoracic spine to the right and left.
+This pose is an excellent way to strengthen and stretch the muscles that twist your thoracic spine to the right and left.
 I usually start with a dynamic version of the pose and then finish by holding the twist on each side.

-3. Exhale and release your arms down alongside your body.
-Then repeat the entire sequence two more times.
+4. Exhale and release your arms down alongside your body.
+Then, repeat the entire sequence two more times.

-4. After practicing the dynamic twist, come back into the twist on your right side, and maintaining a long, lifted spine, stay for 6-12 breaths.
+5. After practicing the dynamic twist, come back into the twist on your right side, and maintaining a long, lifted spine, stay for 6 to 12 breaths.
 Then release back to center and repeat the twist on your left.

-5. Sit in Easy Sitting Pose for a few breaths.
+6. Sit in an Easy Sitting Pose for a few breaths.

-This pose is a great way to release the tightness in the upper back area.
-Many of us hold tightness along the sides of the thoracic spine and in between the shoulder blades and this version of Balasana (Child’s Pose) with a bolster is a gentle way to release these tight areas.
+This pose is a great way to release tightness in the upper back area.
+Many of us hold tightness along the sides of the thoracic spine and between the shoulder blades, and this version of Child’s Pose (Balasana) with a bolster is a gentle way to release these tight areas.

 2. Have a round bolster handy, off to one side.

-3. Kneel near the front edge of the blanket with your shins on the blanket, your toes pointing back and big toes touching.
+3. Kneel near the front edge of the blanket with your shins on it, your toes pointing back, and your big toes touching.

 4. Sit back on your heels and separate your knees about a foot apart.

 5. Slide the bolster right up against your pubic bone and lower belly.
-(If the bolster has become flattened with use, turn it so it is on the higher side.)
+(If the bolster has become flattened with use, turn it on the higher side.)

 6. Lower your belly, chest, and head onto the bolster, and turn your head to one side.